flood01/vc-voiceChannelLogger/README.md

-Tracks joins, moves, leaves in a voice call in Vencord.
+Tracks joins, moves, leaves in a voice call.

+Vencord

 Made with AI